Mushroom-Wang/Mushroom-Wang/README.md

 ### Hi there, I'm Vivian Wang 👋

-Aspiring software engineer interested in full stack web development and machine learning.
+Software engineer proficient in full-stack web development and machine learning.

-I'm a master’s student studying Computer Science and Economics at Duke.

-I worked at [Synspot](https://www.synspot-ai.com/), where I conducted software tests, improved the open source package, and built the company’s official website.

 Feel free to reach out to me at quanwang452@gmail.com